 Family Ties Christmas Gift Giving

-FAMILY TIES, one of the most popular annual mission projects at the Kirk, is a Christmas Holiday mission where we receive gift requests from organizations who have lists of folks in need, many of whom are children and the elderly.
+Family Ties is one of the most popular annual mission projects at the Kirk.
+It is a Christmas mission where we receive gift requests from organizations who serve folks in need, many of whom are children and the elderly.

 The organizations we work with are: